-MIAMI, Florida – NOAA’s National Hurricane Center issued a Tropical Weather Outlook at 8 a.m.
-Eastern Daylight Time on Friday, September 20, 2019, due to the presence of three systems that may become tropical cyclones in addition to Hurricane Jerry.
+MIAMI, Florida – NOAA’s National Hurricane Center issued a Tropical Weather Outlook at 2 a.m.
+Eastern Daylight Time on Saturday, September 21, 2019, due to the presence of three systems that may become tropical cyclones in addition to Tropical Storm Jerry.

-The first system is a tropical wave located about 700 miles east of the Windward Islands that is producing disorganized cloudiness and showers (marked with right yellow “X”).
+The first system, named Invest 99L, is a tropical wave located several hundred miles east of the Windward Islands that is producing a large area of disorganized showers and thunderstorms (marked with an orange “X”).

-The wave is expected to move quickly westward at about 20 mph during the next few days
+Invest 99L is expected to move quickly westward at about 15 to 20 mph during the next few days.

-This system has a 30% chance of tropical cyclone formation within the next five days and a 20% chance within the next 48 hours.
+Invest 99L has a 50% chance of tropical cyclone formation within the next five days and a 40% chance within the next 48 hours.

-The second system is a broad area of low pressure located over the central Caribbean Sea that is producing disorganized shower and thunderstorm activity mainly to the east and northeast of its center of circulation (marked with the left yellow “X”).
+The second system is a broad area of low pressure located just south of Haiti that continues to produce only disorganized showers and thunderstorms (marked with a yellow “X”).

 This second system has a 10% chance of tropical cyclone formation within the next five days and a 10% chance within the next 48 hours.

-The third system is a tropical wave forecast to move off the west coast of Africa this weekend (marked with the red “X”).
+The third system is a tropical wave forecast to move off the west coast of Africa by Sunday (marked with the red “X”).

 According to the National Hurricane Center, environmental conditions are expected to be conducive for development thereafter while the system moves westward over the far eastern tropical Atlantic.

-A tropical depression could form by early next week.
+A tropical depression or tropical storm could form by early next week.

 If any of these systems becomes a tropical storm, the next name on the 2019 Atlantic Hurricane names list is Tropical Storm Karen.